Food Preservation for Urban Preppers: Can, Dehydrate, and Ferment in Small Spaces

 Your preserved food is useless if you can't cook it.
 Learn no-power cooking methods that work in apartments.

-READ GUIDE →Water Storage for Apartments
+READ GUIDE →Urban Water Storage

 Preserved food requires water to reconstitute.
 Secure your supply for the complete picture.